Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - The 49ers have been underdogs by 4 points or more one time this season and have not covered the spread once.

-- San Francisco's games this season have gone over the point total five times in 10 opportunities (50%).
+- San Francisco's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

 - When San Francisco scores more than 21.8 points, it is 2-2 against the spread and 2-1 overall.

-- When San Francisco piles up more than 348.2 yards, the team is 2-2 against the spread and 2-1 overall.
+- In games that San Francisco amasses more than 348.2 yards, the team is 2-2 against the spread and 2-1 overall.

 - The 49ers have 14 turnovers this season, equal to the number of takeaways for the Rams.